 School discipline is an important part of managing a school effectively.
-Our Student Wellbeing procedures provide direction and structure for our school culture and is based on the 'You Can Do It' philosophy.
-A copy of this policy is available from the school office or the school website (labelled CARE booklet under Rules and policies.
+Our Student Welfare/Discipline Policy provides direction and structure for our school culture and is based on the 'You Can Do It' philosophy.
+A copy of this policy is available from the School Office.